WVURAIL/dspira/_posts/2022-07-11-SettingUp2HornInterferometer.md

 categories: ['Observing']
 order: 8
 meta_description: "Set up two horn telescopes with a LimeSDR.
 Follow the equipment checklist, cable connections, alignment steps, and data recording procedure."
+equipment: "Two horn telescopes, amplifiers, stands, cables, a two-channel LimeSDR, and a computer with the interferometer software."
+preparation: "Use this as an optional extension after single-horn setup.
+Review the wiring, alignment, and software compatibility before connecting both horns."
+optional: true
 ---

 ## Procedure for Setting Up a 2 Horn Interferometer